wik-wav/Lozenge-Tessellation/content/Wip/Wip_Asaxi_Things/Texts/Asaxi Example Sentences.md

 DEF.COLD here-book EXIST
 "The book is right here."

-To onă shěsonýj shá shěso shěsonů ő.
+Toonă shěsonýj shá shěso shěsonů ő.
 SUBJ DEF.WARM book-ADJ.COLD person book book-EPEN-ACT.BE DM.ASSERT
 "The knowledgeable person is reading a book, I tell you!"